nayan32biswas/mongodb-odm/docs/tutorial/transaction.md

 ## Delete document using transaction

-We can use transactions on delete operation.
+We can use transactions on delete operations.

 We need to pass the **session** object as **kwargs** in the delete method.